Hey, it's Open Line Friday on the Rush Limbaugh Show and this is Mark Inferrush.

 The big SUV symbolizes American reach for the skies optimism.

-When they first started having drive-thru lanes, the drive-thru lane was like uh whatever it was, five foot four, because that was what the tallest station wagon had to go.
+When they first started having drive-through lanes, the drive-through lane was like whatever it was, five foot-four, because that was what the tallest station wagon had to go.

 They have to keep raising the height of the drive-through lane as the SUVs get bigger and bigger.

-And you get you watch all these um uh uh Americans, uh uh foreigners over in Europe, they're getting all stooped and bent from you know the French guy, he puts his back out, climbing into the little Renault or Citroen to drive over to his mistress.
+From, you know, the French guy, he puts his back out, climbing into the little Renault or Citroen to drive over to his mistress.

-He's so hunched by the time he gets there, he's no longer he can he he he's he's he's all bent up, he's in got terrible back pain.
+He's so hunched by the time he gets there, he's no longer, he's all bent up, he's in terrible back pain.

-Uh the the SUV, this idea that the the Democrat solution uh uh you know, drive smaller cars and wait for a following wind, that is not an American answer.
+The SUV, this idea that the Democrat solution, you know, drive smaller cars and wait for a following wind, that is not an American answer.

-Uh secondly, the Congress, Congress, uh this no PEC bill, where they say it shall be an illegal and a violation of this act, according to Congress, to limit the production or distribution of oil.
+Secondly, the Congress, Congress, this NOPEC bill, where they say it shall be an illegal and a violation of this act, according to Congress, to limit the production or distribution of oil.

 They want to sue OPEC for not producing enough oil.